 Blackcurrant, Natural Yoghurt and Brown Sugar Meringue Sorbet

-Simplistic and simple but utterly delicious!
-This is my description for possibly one of the simplest recipes posted on this site so far.
+So simple yet so utterly delicious too!
+This is possibly one of the simplest recipes I have posted on this website so far.

-I love the wonderful blackcurrants delivered from High House farm and it’s my mission to create as many wonderful recipes with it.
-I call this a sorbet and not ice cream as it does not contain any eggs nor cream.
-The brown sugar meringue recipe feature on one of my other delicious recipes so a bit of cross referencing is needed.
+I love the wonderful blackcurrants we get delivered from High House Farm and it’s my mission to create as many wonderful recipes with them.
+I call this a sorbet and not an ice cream as it does not contain any eggs or cream.
+The brown sugar meringue recipe features in one of my other delicious recipes, so a bit of cross-referencing is needed.

-I recommend full fat yoghurt as low fat yoghurt can be fairly unstable, the glucose helps the sorbet to stay scoop-able and not to freeze too hard.
+I recommend full-fat yoghurt for this recipe as low-fat yoghurt can be fairly unstable.
+The liquid glucose helps the sorbet to stay scoop-able and prevents it from freezing too hard.

-This sorbet is sophisticated enough so that it could be served as an dish by itself and does not require any further items added.
+This sorbet is sophisticated and tasty enough to be served on its own and does not need any accompaniments.